cncf-tags/container-device-interface/SPEC.md

     * `timeout` (int, OPTIONAL) is the number of seconds before aborting the hook.
 If set, timeout MUST be greater than zero.
 If not set container runtime will wait for the hook to return.

 ## Error Handling
-  * Two or more files with identical `kind` values and identical `containerRuntime` field.
-    Container runtimes should surface this error when any device with that `kind` is requested.
   * Kind requested is not present in any CDI file.
     Container runtimes should surface an error when a non existent kind is requested.
   * Device (not device node) Requested does not exist.